Daten7/CareKar-Incorporation-Website/README.md

 to be continued...

 # Frameworks/Tools Used
-i.
-HTML
+- HTML
-ii.
-CSS
+- CSS
-iii.
-Bootstrap
+- Bootstrap
-iv.
-PHP
+- PHP
-v.
-XAMPP
+- XAMPP

 # Screenshots of the Website